serverlessworkflow/specification/specification.md

 }
 ```

-It can, as previously mentioned be referenced during workflow execution when invocation of this service is desired.
+It can, as previously mentioned be referenced during workflow execution when the invocation of this service is desired.
 For example:

 ```json